snscaimito/snscaimito.github.com/content/resume/index.markdown

 - **Senior Developer Advocate**: Improved engineering practices, advised on network and information security, and coached on agile practices for various clients including Mercedes-Benz, Alfa Insurance, Thales, Deutsche Bank, and Huawei Technologies.
 - **Open Source Contributor**: Contributed to open source projects such as RAutomation and Rmq as part of client engagements.

-For more details on my experience as consultant and contractor, please visit the [client portfolio](portfolio.html).
+For more details on my experience as consultant and contractor, please visit my [client portfolio](portfolio.html).

 ## Entrepreneurial Expertise
-I have a rich history of founding and managing various ventures, showcasing his entrepreneurial spirit and leadership skills.
+I have a rich history of founding and managing various ventures, showcasing my entrepreneurial spirit and leadership skills.
 My ventures span across different countries and industries, reflecting my adaptability and business acumen.

 ### Founder and Managing Director of Various Ventures
+- **Caimito Services LLC (2024 - present)**
+  - Consulting and contracting services for US clients

+- **Caimito Agile Life S.L.
+(2017 - present)**
+  - Regenerative farming in Andalusia, Spain
+  - Consulting and contracting services

 - **Caimito Development S.A.
 (2006 - 2009, Panama)**
   - Outsourcing projects for customers in the USA.
   - Development of the agile lifecycle management tool Caimito One Team from idea to market introduction.